HeapsIO/heaps.io/assets/content/documentation/H2d/Optimizing-Bitmap-Usage.md

  - For fast tile rendering, use `h2d.TileGroup`
  - Have a lot of separate bitmaps?
 Combine them in one texture.
  - For particle rendering, use `h2d.SpriteBatch`
- - Use `engine.drawCount` to see if you don't have something increasing
+ - Use `engine.drawCount` to see draw calls.
+Less is better.